- Background Information

 The current situation in Tasmania

-The CAS is not decriminalisation but will allow Tasmanians with serious, unresponsive medical conditions to access medical cannabis products when grown lawfully under Commonwealth licenses and prescribed by a specialist doctor.
+The CAS is not decriminalisation but allows Tasmanians with serious, unresponsive medical conditions to access medical cannabis products when grown lawfully under Commonwealth licenses and prescribed by a specialist doctor.

 Under the CAS, a medical specialist doctor will be able to seek approval to prescribe a medical cannabis product for a specified medical condition, for example a child suffering severe epilepsy.
 Importantly, the decision of whether or not this is an appropriate treatment for a particular condition for a particular patient will be initiated by specialist doctors.